-Peer tutoring is a great way to refresh your academic skills, build your teaching skills, and add relevant experience to your résumé.
+Peer tutoring is a great way to enhance your academic skills, build your teaching skills, and add relevant experience to your resume.
 Tutoring offers flexibility; we work around your schedule to set convenient hours.
 Both work study and non-work study students may be peer tutors.
 Tutors can also opt for an internship of 2, 3, or 4 credits instead.

-The Learning Center hires for the academic year, with the hiring process occurring in April.
-To apply for 2019-2020, resumes and faculty recommendations should be submitted to email@example.com by April 1.
+The Learning Center hires for the academic year, with the hiring process occurring in May.
+To apply for 2022-2023, resumes and faculty recommendations should be submitted to our Moodle space by May 6.

 To be considered for a tutor position, students must meet the following criteria:

 - Minimum A- average in major coursework

 - Qualification to tutor in writing (A- or better in College Writing or equivalent course), as well as additional subjects related to major